 Recipes with Cinnamon

-There are already great cinnamon products on the market, but you can also try some recipes at home which incorporate the spice.
+There are already great cinnamon products on the market, but you can also try some recipes at home like these recipe ideas for overnight oats which incorporate the spice.
 Of course, some of them are better for your health than others.
 My favorite cinnamon dessert recipe for cinnamon rolls is here.
 Try them out, but use make them sparingly!
 You can find healthier alternatives which may be easier on your waistline.
 For example, try some hot cinnamon cider, or sprinkle cinnamon in your coffee, oatmeal, or afternoon snacks.
 Additionally, most GNCs and health stores offer natural cinnamon tablets which offer the same health benefits.

 This guest post is contributed by Leslie Johnson, who writes about health, green living, parenting related articles at masters in health administration.